FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 16th December 2022.md

 organisation or group which has contact with children or vulnerable persons, they can apply for Garda

-vetting through the relevant organisation, but it has to be relevant work and they must have vetting--- prior to commencing work.
+vetting through the relevant organisation, but it has to be relevant work and they must have vetting
+---
+prior to commencing work.
 An Garda Síochána provide the vetting service, we do not comment on

 suitability of members.
 Membership of organisations or groups is not a vetting/AGS function, as